U.S. Postal Service Suspending Mail Delivery Wednesday To Honor George H.W. Bush

 — MarketWatch (@MarketWatch) December 1, 2018

-A number of non-governmental activity has also been halted to honor the former president.
-As previously reported by the Inquisitr, the Recording Academy has postponed it’s announcement of the 61st Annual Grammy Award nominations, which will now take place on Friday, December 7.
+A number of non-governmental activities have also been halted to honor the former president.
+As previously reported by the Inquisitr, the Recording Academy has postponed its announcement of the 61st Annual Grammy Award nominations, which will now take place on Friday, December 7.

-Additionally, Michelle Obama announced the cancellation of two European stops of her “Becoming” book tour in order to be in attendance of George H.W.’s funeral.
+Additionally, Michelle Obama announced the cancellation of two European stops of her Becoming book tour in order to be in attendance of Bush’s funeral.

 “It’s important to me to join the Bush family in celebrating President George H.W.
 Bush’s exemplary life,” she wrote on her Twitter account on Sunday.